 - View as map

-Whether you are a railway enthusiast or just a child brought up on ‘Thomas the Tank Engine', why not combine your visit with a unique opportunity to have your hair professionally styled in the most nostalgic of surroundings!
+Whether you are a railway enthusiast or just a child who loves the adventures of 'Thomas The Tank Engine', why not combine your visit with a unique opportunity to have your hair professionally styled in the most nostalgic of surroundings!

-Admission to the Railway Museum is free and visitors do not have to get their hair cut.
+Admission to the Railway Museum is free and haircuts are optional.

 'This potentially award winning museum is a rare treat for anyone, whether they have links with the county, the railways or simply love history.
 A trip to Headhunters Barber Shop will certainly provide a sense of wonder and until now it has been one of Fermanagh's best kept secrets!' - Newsletter

 'Where else can you get a short back and sides while brushing up on your railway knowledge?'
 BBC Countryfile Magazine

 'It's a barber shop and it's a museum!
 Find out about a place in Fermanagh where you can get a quality haircut, then step back in time as you go through the old fashioned railway ticket office' Culture24